Los Angeles DUI Court Process

 Retain a Los Angeles DUI Attorney

 Being arrested for DUI is a frightening experience and the court system can be very imposing and confusing.
 Although we can’t predict the future we can utilize experience, skills and resources to pursue and negotiate the best defense possible for your circumstances.
+We use various DUI defense strategies to get your charges reduced or dismissed.
 Don’t leave it to chance.
 Call our law firm for help at (424) 372-3112.

 If you have been arrested for DUI Contact Cron, Israels & Stark and put their years of experience to work in defending your case.